rafaeldepontes/fauthless-go/README.md

-   go run cmd/cookie-based/main.go         # This one for the Cookie token with csrf protection. go run cmd/jwt-based/main.go            # This one for the JWT but without the refresh token, only the expiration time go run cmd/jwt-refresh-based/main.go    # This one for the JWT with refresh token.
+   go run cmd/cookie-based/main.go         # This one for the Cookie token with csrf protection. go run cmd/jwt-based/main.go            # This one for the JWT but without the refresh token, only the expiration time go run cmd/jwt-refresh-based/main.go    # This one for the JWT with refresh token. go run cmd/oauth/main.go                # This one for the Login using Google, don't worry... the application stores no data... feel free to check
    ```

 # Endpoints Overview